cicomsa/buttonsJS/README.md

 ### Project goals

-* To manipulate CSS style using JS
+* To manipulate CSS with Javascript

 ### To run the project